choeffer/360pibot/docs/intro.rst

 the Raspberry Pis GPIOs, no modifications have to be made in the source code, they work in both cases.

-All the default values in the modules are the once which have been used at a demo implementation.
+All the default values in the modules are the once which have been used at the demo implementation.
 They provide a good starting point for the range of the values.

-The documentation is done with Sphinx_ and can be extended or modified as needed for e.g. documenting own projects based on this or if extending functionality of the modules and document them.
+The documentation is done with Sphinx_ and can be extended or modified as needed for e.g. documenting own projects based on this or if extending functionality of the modules and documenting this.

+Buying two Parallax Feedback 360° High-Speed Servos `360_data_sheet`_ , two robot wheels `wheel_robot`_, one Parallax Standard Servo `stand_data_sheet`_ and a `HC-SR04`_ ultrasonic sensor will also be sufficient.
+This enables building an own chassi and attaching there the above listed parts, instead of buying directly a ActivityBot 360° Robot Kit 360_kit_ .

 Following some pictures of the demo implementation.
-Buying two Parallax Feedback 360° High-Speed servos `360_data_sheet`_ , two robot wheels `wheel_robot`_, one Parallax Standard Servo `stand_data_sheet`_ and a `HC-SR04`_ ultrasonic sensor will also be sufficient.
-Then build an own chassi to mount all the stuff, instead of buying directly a ActivityBot 360° Robot Kit 360_kit_ .

 View from the right side.